 Goal: To determine acoustic based density and abundance estimates for sperm whales in the Northern Mariana Islands, using data collected during a research cruise conducted during the winter and spring of 2007.

 Using newly available acoustic data processing methods, Bio-Waves, Inc. re-analyzed passive acoustic data collected from sperm whales during a marine mammal research cruise conducted in the Northern Mariana Islands in the winter and spring of 2007.
-Semi-automated acoustic processing methods were used to detect, classify and localize individual sperm whales from recordings made during the cruise.
-These data were then input into the distance sampling analysis program Distance to estimate density and abundance of sperm whales in the study area.
+Semi-automated acoustic processing methods were used to detect, classify, and localize individual sperm whales from recordings made during the cruise.
+These data then inputted into the distance sampling analysis program Distance to estimate density and abundance of sperm whales in the study area.
 In addition, results were post-stratified by click type in order to derive separate density estimates for adult males and females/juvenile groups.
-The overall acoustic based density estimate has a lower coefficient of variation (CV) than a previous estimate derived using visual data, indicating that acoustic based estimate is more precise.
+The overall acoustic-based density estimate has a lower coefficient of variation (CV) than a previous estimate derived using visual data, indicating that acoustic-based estimate is more precise.

 Sponsors: NAVFAC-Atlantic, ManTech International Services